Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Introduction

 Linear modes with extended ballooning tails have been observed in simulations with a variety of equilibrium conditions, for example, in simulations of electrostatic modes in core tokamak conditions \cite{HallatschekgiantelPRL2005,DominskinonadPOP015} and in the pedestal \cite{Parisi_2020}, as well as in electromagnetic simulations of linear micro-tearing modes in spherical and conventional tokamaks \cite{Applegate_2007,Dickinson_MTMPed_2013,Moradi_2013}.
 Although simulations of linear modes are inexpensive compared to nonlinear simulations of turbulence, simulations of modes with extended ballooning tails can be remarkably costly.
-The results presented in this paper are intended as a step towards efficient reduced models of this class of mode.
+In implicit codes, the computational expense arises from the need to resolve variation of geometric quantities on the scales of $2\pi$ in ballooning angle, combined with the need to simulate very large ballooning angles with scales $\lpar \gg 2 \pi$: this leads to an expensive matrix problem.
+In explicit codes, in addition to the size of the problem in $\lpar$, small time steps are required to resolve kinetic electron physics in modes with frequencies comparable to the ion transit frequency.
+The results presented in this paper are intended as a step towards efficient reduced models of extended electron-driven modes.